-The non-Nursing Baccalaureate Degree Option (Bridge) for RNs is a program entry path to the M.S. in Nursing designed for the registered nurse with a Bachelor's Degree in a field of study other than Nursing.
+The non-Nursing Baccalaureate Degree Option (Bridge) for RNs is a program entry path to the MS in Nursing designed for the registered nurse with a Bachelor's Degree in a field of study other than Nursing.
+A portfolio is required for a non-Nursing Baccalaureate Degree with a GPA <3.0.